 Uncalibrated radiocarbon measurements are usually reported in years BP where 0 (zero) BP is defined as AD 1950.
 BP stands for “Before Present” or “Before Physics” as some would refer to it.
 It should be noted that a BP notation is also used in other dating techniques but is defined differently, as in the case of thermoluminescence dating wherein BP is defined as AD 1980.

-It is also worthy to note that the half-life used in carbon dating calculations is 5568 years, the value worked out by chemist Willard Libby, and not the more accurate value of 5730 years, which is known as the Cambridge half-life.
+It is also worth noting that the half-life used in carbon dating calculations is 5568 years, the value worked out by chemist Willard Libby, and not the more accurate value of 5730 years, which is known as the Cambridge half-life.
 Although it is less accurate, the Libby half-life was retained to avoid inconsistencies or errors when comparing carbon 14 test results that were produced before and after the Cambridge half-life was derived.

 Radiocarbon measurements are based on the assumption that atmospheric carbon 14 concentration has remained constant as it was in 1950 and that the half-life of carbon 14 is 5568 years.
 Calibration of radiocarbon results is needed to account for changes in the atmospheric concentration of carbon 14 over time.
 These changes were brought about by several factors including, but not limited to, fluctuations in the earth’s geomagnetic moment, fossil fuel burning, and nuclear testing.